JupiterOne-Archives/docs-old/guides/insights-dashboards.md

 1. Click **Upload From JSON Schema** + select the file you previously saved

    ![import-dashboard](../assets/import-dashboard.gif)

+   For more information about J1 standard Insights dashboards, [watch this video](https://support.jupiterone.io/hc/en-us/articles/360063694773-Getting-Started-with-Insights-Dashboards).

-## 2. Creating a custom Insights dashboard with custom charts based on queries
+## Creating a Custom Insights Dashboard with Custom Charts Based on Queries

 You can build your own custom dashboard with customized individual charts.
 Each chart is powered by one or more J1QL queries under the hood.